-In addition to setting parameters for a Slicer cell, you also need to create the slices.
-There are three ways to do this: Manually, Auto Scan, and Scan to Grid.
+There are four ways to create slice points for a cell: Use a WAV file with pre-defined slices, manually add slices, auto scan, and slice to grid.
+If you have a file that has slice points identified, bitbox will load those slice points by default.
+You can then override those slice points for use in this preset, but these changes will not be saved to the WAV file.
 When you configure slices manually, you set each loop point yourself by defining and removing splits.
 The manual process may also be used to refine the results of an Auto Scan or a Slice to Grid.
-When you use Auto Scan, bitbox uses an internal algorithm to decide where to place the splits.
+When you use auto scan, bitbox uses an internal algorithm to decide where to place the splits.
 You can control the sensitivity of the algorithm.
-When you use Slice to Grid, You define a fixed number of slices, and bitbox will create splits that evenly divide the WAV file into the specified number of slices.
+When you use slice to grid, You define a fixed number of slices, and bitbox will create splits that evenly divide the WAV file into the specified number of slices.